There are various sayings related to diamond, and each of them emphasizes on a single point that diamonds are priceless.

 #13 The Moussaieff Red Diamond

-With an estimated value of twenty million dollars, The Moussaieff Red Diamond is one of the most expensive diamonds in the world.
+With an estimated value of twenty million dollars, The Moussaieff Red Diamond is one of the most expensive diamond in the world.
 It was earlier known as Red Shield Diamond and is a triangular brilliant-cut measuring 5.11 carats or weighing 1.022 grams.

 The Gemological Institute of America rated it as Fancy red.
 The Moussaieff Red Diamond as the name suggests us the rarest, largest and most expensive known red diamond on this earth.